-Jyrki Kivinen received his MSc degree in 1989 and PhD in 1992, both in Computer Science from University of Helsinki, Finland.
-He has held various teaching and research appointments at University of Helsinki, and visited University of California at Santa Cruz and Australian National University as a postdoctoral fellow.
-Since 2003 he is a professor at University of Helsinki.
-His scientific interests include machine learning and algorithms theory.
+Jyrki Kivinen received the M.Sc. degree in 1989 and the Ph.D. degree in 1992, both in computer science, from the University of Helsinki, Helsinki, Finland.
+He has held various teaching and research appointments at University of Helsinki and has visited the University of California at Santa Cruz and the Australian National University, Canberra, as a postdoctoral fellow.
+Since 2003, he has been a Professor at the University of Helsinki.
+His scientific interests include machine learning and algorithm theory.

-Alexander J. Smola received a Masters degree in Physics from the Technical University of Munich and a PhD from the Technical University of Berlin in Machine Learning.
-Since 1999 he has been at the Australian National University where is a fellow in the Research School of Information Sciences and Engineering.
-He is the coauthor of Learning with Kernels, MIT Press, 2001.
+Alexander J. Smola received the Masters degree in physics from the TU Munich, Munich, Germany, in 1996 and the Ph.D. degree in computer science from the TU Berlin, Berlin, Germany, in 1998.
+Since 1999, he has been at the Australian National University, Canberra, where is a fellow with the Research School of Information Sciences and Engineering.
+He is also a senior researcher at National ICT Australia, Canberra.
+He is a member of the editorial board of the Journal of Machine Learning Research and Kernel-Machines.org.
+He is also the coauthor of Learning with Kernels (Cambridge, MA: MIT Press, 2002).
 His scientific interests are in machine learning, vision, and bioinformatics.

-Robert C. Williamson received a PhD in Electrical Engineering from the University of Queensland in 1990.
-Since then he has been at the Australian National University where he is a Professor in the Research School of Information Sciences and Engineering.
-He is the director of the Canberra node of National ICT Australia, president of the Association for Computational Learning Theory, and a member of the the editorial boards of JMLR and JMLG.
+Robert C. Williamson (M'91) received the Ph.D. degree in electrical engineering from the University of Queensland, Brisbane, Australia, in 1990.
+Since then, he has been with the Australian National University, Canberra, where he is a Professor with the Research School of Information Sciences and Engineering.
+He is the director of the Canberra Laboratory of National ICT Australia, president of the Association for Computational Learning Theory, and a member of the the editorial board of the Journal of Machine Learning Research.
 His scientific interests include signal processing and machine learning.